llvm/llvm-zorg/premerge/post-submit-testing.md

 advisor will find the commit from `main` the PR is being tested on.
 It will then query the Buildbot master using the REST API for the status of that commit.
 It can then report the appropriate status to the user.
-Having the status will let the premerge advisor ignore pestering LLVM developers with failures unrelated to their changes.
+Having the status will let the premerge advisor avoid pestering LLVM developers with failures unrelated to their changes.

 ## Alternatives Considered